chazeauv/chazeauv/README.md

 <br/>
 🌱 I’m currently learning Web and App development. <br/><br/>
 🎓 I study IT methods applied to business management. <br/><br/>
 🔭 I’m currently working on plenty of projects right now, maybe too much ...
-Might be a react-native app, a Angular 17 web site, Angular 16 online game, whatever :octocat: <br/><br/>
+Might be a react-native app, a Angular 17 web site, Angular 16 online game, a R/Shiny app...
+Whatever :octocat: <br/><br/>
 🔎 Interested by the world that surrounds me, passionated by lot of things beside IT (motorsports, photography, wachtmaking ...)

 # Socials